simonjsaunders/RosettaCode/README.md

 # Rosetta Code Contributions

-This repository contains example code submitted to Rosetta Code by Simon J. Saunders (user name simonjsaunders).
-Here you will find example programs written in C, C++, Java, Prolog, Rust and Swift.
-There is a sub-directory containing the source code for each task.
-The library sub-directory contains code shared by two or more tasks.
+This repository contains example code in various languages that I have uploaded to Rosetta Code.
+There is a sub-directory containing the source code for each example.
+The library sub-directory contains code shared by two or more examples.

 The code presented here is not intended to be of production quality.
 It is meant for expository purposes only.
-My goal is to present clear, concise, efficient code.
-My usual approach is to have a go at solving a task myself before I look too closely at existing solutions.
-If my solution is as good as as any of the existing ones (in terms of efficiency or elegance) I'll keep it, otherwise I might submit a translation of someone else's solution instead.

 All code is released under the GNU Free Documentation License, version 1.2.
 See LICENSE for details.